 - Frequent nose bleeds

-- Lack of appetite (often the first symptom that arises)
+- Reduced appetite (often the first symptom)

-Examples of behavioral effects of Carprofen include:
+Examples of carprofen’s behavioral effects include:

 - Aggressive actions